MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/multiplayer-2015-faq.md

 ### I am developing a new title.
 Which multiplayer API elements should I use?

-2014 Multiplayer functionality will continue to apply for existing titles, but the associated API elements most likely be deprecated.
-We strongly recommend the use of 2015 Multiplayer when preparing your clients for release in 2015.
+Multiplayer 2014 functionality will continue to apply for existing titles, but the associated API elements will likely be deprecated.

 ### How can I access the new multiplayer API from a service?